Egg Salad Pita with Green Olives

 Low-Carb Diet / Low-Glycemic Diet / South Beach Diet Suggestions:

-Eggs are a great low-glycemic or low-carb food, and when made with whole wheat or low-carb pita bread and using the fat-free Greek yogurt to reduce saturated fat, this is a great lunch or light dinner option for phase 2 or 3 of the South Beach Diet.
-If you use the low-carb pita bread that I use, it might work for other low-carb eating plans, although other low-carb plans would probably prefer more mayo and less Greek yogurt.
+Eggs are a great low-carb food, and if you use the low-carb pita bread that I did, that should work for low-carb eating plans, although low-carb plans would probably prefer all mayo and no Greek yogurt.
+When the egg salad pitas are made with whole wheat or low-carb pita bread and using the fat-free Greek yogurt to reduce saturated fat, this is a great lunch or light dinner option for phase 2 or 3 of the original South Beach Diet.

 Find More Recipes Like This One: